algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 **Age:** 45

 **Use case**
-Franck might want to know if the sign is currently working, or if it is broken.
+Pierre might want to know if the sign is currently working, or if it is broken.
 So he could know which sign is on or off.

 ## 5.2 / Technician

-**Name:** Jean Dupont
+**Name:** Jean Dupond

 **Job Title:** Sign Technician